ComplianceAsCode/content/tests/README.md

 Specify DataStream to use:
 - `--datastream`: Path to the datastream that you want to use for scanning.
   It will be transferred to the scanned system via SSH.
+  The option can be omitted if there is only one datastream in the build directory.

 Specify as last argument the id of a profile or rule to be tested.